jacomyma/mapping-controversies/_pages/tuto-1-9.md

 Quickly visualize the network, and color the nodes according to the attribute ```type```.
 Do not waste too much time here.
 The network is **big** and we need to reduce it.

-Remark the following things about this network:
+Remark the following:
-* Each node has one of the following types: ```article``` or ```editor```
+* Each node can be one of two types: ```article``` or ```editor```
 * Each edge connects an article to an editor.
-Contrary to the hyperlink network we have seen before, there are no edges between articles.
+Contrary to the hyperlink network we saw in the previous tutorial, there are no edges between articles.
 And there are no edges between editors.
-* The edges are not directed
+* The edges are not directed (you could say that an editor revises and article, or that an article is being revised by an editor, but contrary to the hyperlink it is not obvious what points to what here).

 These are the features of a **bipartite** network.